brewmaster012/FluidUSDC/README.md

-## How does deposit a foreign fungible token into ZetaChain work?
+## (Detail) How does deposit a foreign fungible token into ZetaChain work?
 On a supported foreign chain call the Gateway contract function (say [Arbitrum Gateway](https://arbiscan.io/address/0x1C53e188Bc2E471f9D4A4762CFf843d32C2C8549#writeProxyContract) the following functions: